another-rust-load-balancer/another-rust-load-balancer/docs/certificates.md

 ARLB supports two different kind of certificates:

 - `Local`
-  > A local certificate on the file system is used to handle HTTPS termination.
+  > A local certificate on the file system is used.
 This requires a .cer and .key file
 - `ACME`
   > An ACME (Automatic Certificate Management Environment) is used to automatically generate certificates for your domain.